Louis XIV: Non-European relations and the colonies

 The Persian embassy to Louis XIV sent by Soltan Hoseyn in 1715.
 Ambassade de Perse auprès de Louis XIV, studio of Antoine Coypel.

 French colonies multiplied in Africa, the Americas, and Asia during Louis's reign, and French explorers made important discoveries in North America.
 In 1673, Louis Jolliet and Jacques Marquette discovered the Mississippi River.
 In 1682, René-Robert Cavelier, Sieur de La Salle, followed the Mississippi to the Gulf of Mexico and claimed the vast Mississippi basin in Louis's name, calling it Louisiane.
 French trading posts were also established in India, at Chandernagore and Pondicherry, and in the Indian Ocean at Île Bourbon.
 Throughout these regions, Louis and Colbert embarked on an extensive program of architecture and urbanism meant to reflect the styles of Versailles and Paris and the 'gloire' of the realm.

 Siamese embassy of King Narai to Louis XIV in 1686, led by Kosa Pan.
 Engraving by Nicolas Larmessin.

 Meanwhile, diplomatic relations were initiated with distant countries.
 In 1669, Suleiman Aga led an Ottoman embassy to revive the old Franco-Ottoman alliance.
 Then, in 1682, after the reception of the Moroccan embassy of Mohammed Tenim in France, Moulay Ismail, Sultan of Morocco, allowed French consular and commercial establishments in his country.
 In 1699, Louis once again received a Moroccan ambassador, Abdallah bin Aisha, and in 1715, he received a Persian embassy led by Mohammad Reza Beg.

 From farther afield, Siam dispatched an embassy in 1684, reciprocated by the French magnificently the next year under Alexandre, Chevalier de Chaumont.
 This, in turn, was succeeded by another Siamese embassy under Kosa Pan, superbly received at Versailles in 1686.
 Louis then sent another embassy in 1687, under Simon de la Loubère, and French influence grew at the Siamese court, which granted Mergui as a naval base to France.
 However, the death of Narai, King of Ayutthaya, the execution of his pro-French minister Constantine Phaulkon, and the siege of Bangkok in 1688 ended this era of French influence.

 France also attempted to participate actively in Jesuit missions to China.
 To break the Portuguese dominance there, Louis sent Jesuit missionaries to the court of the Kangxi Emperor in 1685: Jean de Fontaney, Joachim Bouvet, Jean-François Gerbillon, Louis Le Comte, and Claude de Visdelou.
 Louis also received a Chinese Jesuit, Michael Shen Fu-Tsung, at Versailles in 1684.
-Furthermore, Louis's librarian and translator Arcadio Huang was Chinese.